ToshalGhimire/DepthChart/README.md

 Actors: Fantasy Football Players

 Functionality:
-  User opens the app

-  User sees a list view of all NFL teams
+  1) User sees a list view of all NFL teams
-      Can Search for a specific team
+      *Can Search for a specific team
-      Browse and select a team
+      *Browse and select a team

-  Once team is selected users:
+  2) Once team is selected users:
-      Lists all positions and the starters related with  a non-ppr fantasy football league User will also see defensive stats
+      *Lists all positions and the starters related with  a non-ppr fantasy football league *User will also see defensive stats